How to engineer a quantum wavefunction: External Validation of Analogue Quantum Experiments

-Even more strongly, because we can validate the applicability of Bose-Hubbard dynamics in the target systems in some tractable regime, we are justified in making inferences about the Bose-Hubbard behaviour of those systems in intractable regimes based on the behaviour observed in the analogue simulation experiments.
-Such arguments in effect justify simultaneous de-idealisation of a single abstract quantum model to source and target system within a designated range of applicability and in so doing provide justification for reasoning based upon regularity within empirical types.\footnote{There is a natural connection here to model based reasoning as discussed in general by \cite{Bokulich2017} and in the context of analogue quantum simulation by \cite{HangleiterCarolanThebault2017}}

-We thus reach the remarkable conclusion that despite the fact that the four analogue systems are instances of wholly different material constitutions, we expect them to obey structurally similar phase space and critical point dynamics on account of the strength of the analogue simulation.
-In a sense, what we see is that an inter-type uniformity principle can become an intra-empirical-quantum-type uniformity principle, which then underpins the external validity of the analogue experiments.
-This then replicates the inferential structure of conventional experimentation in the physical sciences where intra-type uniformity underpins the external validation.
+We thus reach the remarkable conclusion that although the JJA and the cold-atom optical lattice are instances of wholly different material constitutions, we expect them to obey structurally similar phase space and critical point dynamics on account of the strength of the analogue simulation: an inter-type uniformity principle becomes an intra-empirical-quantum-type uniformity principle, which then underpins the external validity of the analogue experiments.